-FIG. 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-2 cycle 116.
-Prior to GDR production, an Autonomous Radiometer Calibration System (ARCS) is used for the Jason-2 radiometer (AMR) in order to monitor calibrations and recalibrate if necessary (for more details see [4]).
-The plot of daily means of (Radiometer - ECMWF) wet troposphere correction is quite stable, even though ARCS does not use the ECMWF model to calibrate the AMR.
+FIG. 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-2 cycle 130.

+After a safehold mode of Jason-1 (occured in August 2008), the JMR showed some thermal instability.
+Jason-1 radiometer (JMR) showed therefore daily differences up to 7 mm versus ECMWF model.
+Furthermore, the JMR is impacted by the yaw maneuvers, leading to differences of up to 2 or 3 mm.
+For Jason-2, an Autonomous Radiometer Calibration System (ARCS) is used prior to GDR production for the Jason-2 radiometer (AMR) in order to monitor calibrations and recalibrate if necessary (for more details see [4]).
+The plot of daily means of (Radiometer - ECMWF) wet troposphere correction was quite stable, even though ARCS does not use the ECMWF model to calibrate the AMR.
 Nevertheless small variations of up to 2 mm amplitude are observable.
 They can be due to (among others) evolution of ECMWF model or ARCS calibrations.
-Whereas Jason-1 radiometer showed daily differences up to 7 mm versus ECMWF model.
-Indeed, after the safehold mode of Jason-1, occured in August 2008, the JMR showed some thermal instability.
+Especially since mid-2011, the frequency of recalibrations has increased, as brightness temperatures of AMR are drifting and occasionnally show jumps.
+Though for GDR, these drifts and jumps are approximatively corrected by ARCS (by discrete values), drifts are still visible within a cycle.
+Furthermore, the application of a discrete recalibration can also lead to jumps in the time series.